hundredrabbits/thebook/north_pacific_logbook.md

 2020-07-28 Arrival in Victoria, Canada      4111           51
 ---------- -------------------------------- -------------  ----

-# Appendix A
+# Appendix A Recommended readings

 Irvind, Sven.
 With four square meters of sail and one oar.
-Västervik, Sweden: Yrvind.
 2017

 Hill, Annie.
 Voyaging on a small income.
-Tiller Publishing.
 1993

+Moitessier, Bernard.
+The Long Way.
+1973.

+Evans, Andrew.
+Thoughts, Tips and Techniques for Singlehanded Sailing.

+Berry, Wendell.
+What Are People For?
+1990.

+Leopold, Aldo.
+A Sand County Almanac.
+1949.

+Simon, Alvah.
+North To The Night.
+1998

+# Appendix B

 History of Tofu - Page 7". www.soyinfocenter.com.
 Retrieved 2020-04-23.